 Your SaaS pricing strategy can make or break your startup.

-Just like the first release of your product, your first stab at pricing will probably be ugly, buggy, and and it might even turn off a few potential customers.
+Just like the first release of your product, your first stab at pricing will probably be ugly, buggy, and it might even turn off a few potential customers.
 And that’s okay.

 Treating your pricing model with as much scrutiny as your product is one of the most powerful levers to improving a SaaS startup.
-While healthy SaaS businesses have a lifetime value to customer acquisition cost ratio (LTV:CAC) of at least 3:1, those who continuously iterate and optimize pricing sometimes push that ratio beyond 11:1, skyrocketing their company’s growth rate and profitability.
+While healthy and successful SaaS businesses have a lifetime value to customer acquisition cost ratio (LTV:CAC) of at least 3:1, those who continuously iterate and optimize pricing sometimes push that ratio beyond 11:1, skyrocketing their company’s growth rate and profitability.

 Pricing your product at a certain margin above your costs.